Study Abroad Program Overview

 Instruction is intensive.
 Class size average is between 10 and 20 students; some classes may be even smaller.
 The number of actual class hours varies depending on the specific courses, but is typically four hours per day.
 Chinese tutors provide individual assistance and supplement classroom instruction.

 Chinese language study may be supplemented by a choice of one or two PKU courses taught in English from the PKU "On China Series" especially designed for international students.
 These courses focus on Chinese topics in politics, economics, business, society, culture, history, and the environment.
 The specific courses are usually announced about a month before the fall term begins.

-Regular PKU courses taught in Chinese are not open to students in this fall program.
+Regular PKU courses taught in English or Chinese are not open to students in this fall program.